Bayesian Variable Selection for Cox Regression Model with Spatially Varying Coefficients with Applications to Louisiana Respiratory Cancer Data: Bayesian Computation

 \subsection{Choice of Hyperprior}

 In practice, we find it is challenging to specify the hyperprior $\text{Gamma}(a_0, b_0)$.
 It may inflate the false discovery rate if the mean of $\text{Gamma}(a_0, b_0)$ is small while the variance is relatively large, and it will inflate false omission rate if the mean is large while the variance is small.
 Therefore, it is appropriate to choose a gamma distribution with a moderate mean value and relatively small variance.
-In this paper, we choose $a_0=25$ and $b_0=50$ and it seems work well in practice.
+In this paper, we choose $a_0=25$ and $b_0=50$ and it seems work well in practice regarding the balance of sensitivity and specificity .
 Thus, \eqref{gammaprior} can be rewritten as

 In order to show the impacts of the hyperprior on the results, we also explore other hyperpriors in the simulation studies.
 Those hyperpriors include $\text{Gamma}(2.5,5)$, $\text{Gamma}(250,500)$, $\text{Gamma}(16,40)$ and $\text{Gamma}(36,60)$.
 Compared to $\text{Gamma}(25,50)$, $\text{Gamma}(2.5,5)$ and $\text{Gamma}(250,500)$ have the same mean but relatively large and small variances respectively, and $\text{Gamma}(16,40)$ and $\text{Gamma}(36,60)$ have the same variance but relatively small and large mean values respectively.